Joe Tessitore: Personal life

-Tessitore is a member of the National Italian American Foundation and is on the Board of Directors for the Connecticut Cystic Fibrosis Foundation.
-Tessitore founded the annual Sportscasters' SuperBall for CF Research.
-His son, John, was formerly a kicker at Boston College.
+Tessitore is of Italian descent and is a member of the National Italian American Foundation.
+He is also a member of the Board of Directors for the Connecticut Cystic Fibrosis Foundation, as well as the founder of the annual Sportscasters' SuperBall for CF Research.

+Tessitore and his wife Rebecca have two children, both of whom have been involved in collegiate sports.
+His son, John, was formerly a kicker at Boston College while his daughter, Nicolina, played squash for the Virginia Cavaliers.